limz1986/limz1986/README.md

 - 👋 Hi, I’m Joshua
-- 👀 I’m interested in depolyment of ML models on Saas, Paas
+- 👀 I’m interested in the development and deployment of ML models on Saas, Paas
 - 🌱 I’m currently learning Hadoop, PySpark
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the deployment of ML models
 - 📫 How to reach me joshualim.2020@msa.smu.edu.sg

 <!---